You are the CEO.

 But you are not alone.

-Your performance will be compared to that of your opponent, a fellow CEO, who is engaged in a similar quest.
-Same goal, same resources, different company.
+Your performance will be compared to that of your opponents, fellow CEOs, who are engaged in a similar quest.
+Same goal, same resources, different companies.

 The CEO with the most cash on the table wins.

 The overall game mechanics are rooted in a theory that explains, at a high level, how companies behave over extended periods of time.
 It is an abstract model that views companies as dynamic collections of virtual business worlds, called ofmos.
 Visible to the mind’s eyes only, yet persistent, these entities encapsulate the organization’s activity, each generating a stream of profit (or loss).

 Using human behavior as a foundational block and then building explanations for how organizations and societies evolve, the theory is fundamental in nature.
 It transcends time, geographies, and circumstances, providing a set of basic dynamics that can describe any company.
 Furthermore, this underlying theory unifies the top-down, intended approach to running a company with the bottom-up, emerging approach — a significant problem facing business executives every day, as the environment tends to constantly change.

 Bringing key contributions to the field of management as a background, OFMOS has the potential to significantly impact the process of business management education, formal and informal.
 The game could be used as instructional scaffolding or as a knowledge-unifying umbrella, or both, becoming a valuable tool in business classes for high school and college students, in workshops for executive and corporate training, or even at home by parents sharing their experience with their children.